My Mustang Ford

 “I’ve got a 1966, cherry red Mustang Ford”.
 These words penned and sung by Chuck Berry ring in my ears every time I think of Bill Mathieson’s white one!
 I was fortunate enough to be given the opportunity to visit Bill in Scarborough and find out all about his treasured classic and its impressive audio system.

-Bill had spent many an hour online looking at American sites and drooling over Mustangs.
+Just three months after her passing, the perfect garage came up for sale across Scarborough from where he lived.
+He snapped it up as you would if you had been searching for so long.
+During his long search he had spent many an hour online looking at American sites and drooling over Mustangs.
 He wanted a 1966 four speed manual.
 During this time, he spotted the perfect car for sale in America.
 The vintage of the vehicle was important, as although larger than the average UK road vehicle, it was the last year in which the smallest Mustang was made.
 After this, the model became too big and too showy for Bill’s tastes.

 As a pure coincidence the very car that Bill had spent time following online came up for sale in the UK at a new company set up just around the corner from Bill’s mum’s address!